The-Marcy-Lab-School/problem-set-4_0/README.md

 Answer short response questions directly in this markdown file.
 Answer questions in 2 - 3 sentences.
 Be sure to format your responses appropriately.

 **1. What is encapsulation?
 Why do we use it?
 How do objects enable it?**
+       Encapsulation is when a set of implementations are stored in the interface of objects allowing them to be distinguished.
+Objects enable encapsulation by key-value pairs, the key/property (interface) and value/funionality (implementation)
 **2. How do objects encapsulate state?
 How do they encapsulate behavior?**

-**3. How do we create _private data_ within JavaScript objects?
+      Objects encapsulate state by assigning a value to a property, and behavior by using methods **3.
+How do we create _private data_ within JavaScript objects?
 What is the role of _accessor properties_?**
+      In order to create private data we have to put an underscore infront of the property name.
+The purpose in accessor propertiesis is to either get and return internal properties of an object or reassign values of internal properties of an object.
 **4. What are factory functions and why are they useful?**
+      Factory functions are functions that produce object instances with an encapsulation of different properties and methods.
+They are useful when you want to create multiple objects that should have the same properties and methods.
 ### Coding Practice
 Answer the questions in this section in the `exercises.js` file in this directory.
 Test are included.
 Install with `npm install`.
 Test with `npm test`.
 Lint with `npx eslint exercises.js`